-Clayton is a Northeast Georgia mountain city that offers breathtaking mountain scenery to tourists.
+Clayton is a Northeast Georgia mountain city offering tourists breathtaking mountain scenery.
 The rich wildlife, including several fish species on mountain lakes, makes it perfect for a day spent fishing.

 The forests are an idyllic place for hiking and biking.
 Apart from natural attractions like scenic waterfalls, locals stun visitors with festivals, handicraft shows, and mountain fairs.

 Spend a Warm Sunny Day at Rabun County